NairaD08/README-prompt/Develop/README.md

-# Naira's Project 1
+# Naira's project

 ## Description
-Here goes my project description
+Naira's project is designed to teach Node apps

 ## Installation
-Please follow the steps below for instructions
+Please follow along

 ## Usage
-Here goes usage information
+Usage info goes here

 ## Contributing
-Here are the guidelines
+Follow the guidelines

 ## Tests
-test instructions
+test

 ## License
 This project is licensed under the Apache 2.0 license.

 ## Questions
-If you have any questions, please contact me at [naira.davtyan08@gmail.com](mailto:naira.davtyan08@gmail.com).
-You can find more of my work at [nairaD08](https://github.com/nairaD08).
+If you have any questions, please contact me at [Naira.davtyan08@gmail.com](mailto:Naira.davtyan08@gmail.com).
+You can find more of my work at [NairaD08](https://github.com/NairaD08).